Tuakau railway station

 The station was on the North Island Main Trunk line, and opened on 20 May 1875.
 Originally it was called Tuakau Road.

 Tuakau was 34 mi 51 ch south of Auckland (via Newmarket) and 36 mi 67 ch (via Orakei).

 The station was rebuilt in 1910, opening on 10 September 1911, and closed to passengers on 14 March 1983.
 The station closed on 2 March 1986.

 The station was on the route of the former Waikato Connection, although it did not stop at Tuakau.
 The Hamilton-Auckland passenger service is to resume as Te Huia in 2020; and as the new service may stop at Tuakau, in 2018 the District Council allocated money for reopening the station.
-In 2020 reopening of the platform was put forward as a COVID-19 recovery scheme, at an estimated cost of $15m.
+In 2020 reopening of the platform was put forward as part of a scheme to help the region recover from the economic impact of the COVID-19 pandemic, at an estimated cost of $15m.

 History

 The railway, some 1.5 mi north of the original Tuakau village, opened as part of the Auckland and Mercer Railway on 20 May 1875, built by Brogden & Co, when it was extended from Penrose.
 Trains had been able to reach Tuakau since at least February 1875.
 Tuakau wasn't shown in the 1875 timetable, but was in that of 1876.
 There was a stationmaster by June 1876 and fencing of the stationmaster's house was mentioned in September 1878.

 By 1884 Tuakau had a 4th class station, platform, cart approach, 60 ft by 30 ft goods shed (extended to 90 ft in 1905 and sold in 1985), loading bank, cattle yards, stationmaster's house, urinals and a passing loop for 15 wagons.
 From 1887 to 1911 a Post Office was run by railway staff.
 The station was rebuilt in 1910, opening on 10 September 1911, From 1913 it was moved away from the station.
 A state house was added in 1956.

 The stockyards were sold in 1974 and Tuakau closed to passengers and all goods traffic, except in wagon lots, on 14 March 1983.
 By then there was an island platform, station building, footbridge, low-level loading bank, fitter's shed and New Zealand Co-op Dairy Co's siding at the north end.
 The station closed on 2 March 1986.

 Passenger numbers reached a peak during the Second World War, as shown in the graph and table below.